-Post-graduate year one (PGY-I), the internship year of the program, is evenly divided between medicine/neurology and psychiatry.
+Post-graduate year one (PGY-I), the internship year of the program, is evenly divided between medicine/neurology/emergency medicine and psychiatry.

-Supervision during the intern year is from faculty and senior residents on the clinical services, complemented by weekly supervision from specially selected PGY-I supervisors.
-In addition to supervision, every service includes its own site-based curriculum consisting of academic and clinical rounds, team meetings, case conferences, and specialty rounds.
-PGY-I residents attend Grand Rounds on both campuses, as well as Morbidity and Mortality conferences and Disorder of the Quarter sessions.
-PGY-I residents participate in the teaching of medical students rotating through psychiatry, medicine and neurology.
+Supervision during the intern year is from faculty and senior residents on the clinical services, complemented by weekly protected time didactics on Tuesday mornings.
+A highlight of our PGY-1 didactics is the longitudinal Psychiatric Interview course, where interns learn the nuances and beauty of the psychiatric interview. voluntary faculty.
+In addition to weekly didactics, every service includes its own site-based curriculum consisting of academic and clinical rounds, team meetings, case conferences, and specialty rounds.
+PGY-I residents attend Grand Rounds, as well as Morbidity and Mortality conferences and weekly Friday Lunch and Learns.
+PGY-I residents participate in the teaching of medical students rotating through psychiatry, medicine, and neurology.

 Although they are dispersed throughout our hospital, we make sure to keep in contact with our PGY-I’s through weekly Friday lunches, and regular, casual PGY-I dinners with the educational leadership.
 These meetings foster community in our residency, providing an opportunity for trainees to share experiences and develop group cohesion.
 All PGY-I’s are connected with an upper-class “buddy” to help with their orientation and connection.